Matrix3600/msvc-libs/download/README.md

 -------------

 You can select the downloaded packages by specifying arguments in the `make` command line.
-See the description at the beginning of the Makefile for details.
+See the description at the beginning of the Makefile for details, or run `make help`.

 You can also precisely filter which directories you want to include in the library by editing the `make_msvc-libs_conf.txt` configuration file of the